JanneWald/JanneWald/README.md

  - Create HTML and CSS pages to show words being spoken along with programmable blocklist
  - Close circuit on taser with Raspberry Pi to activate taser on banned word

-### NOTE: University of Utah policy prevents me from publicizing the repos for the below projects
-_I have given screenshots and am more than happy to show off these privately_

 #### Multiplayer Snake Game 🐍
 _C#, Blazor, MySQL, HTTP_